Out of the furnace and into the freezer

 A Fenz spokesman said if the weather got too bad the aerial crews would have to hold off on taking to the skies again, however ground crews would still be able to go in.

-He said the fire had been "significantly down-graded" and some fire crews had been sent home.
+He said the fire had "significantly down-graded" and some fire crews had been sent home.

 By late last night the fire had burnt through around 3500 hectares of mostly wilding pines, and through the night it continued to create a red glow seen for many kilometres.